Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 That’s what today was all about, after all.
 Adam’s work load had been light in the last few days, mostly training and readiness.
 Everyone had tacit permission to “take care of personal business” and so that was what they were doing.
 An extended *‘I love you.’* Enjoying the simple joy of being together, here and now.

-She checked on Samuel in his stroller---sound asleep---then followed.
+She checked on Samuel in his stroller - sound asleep - then followed.

 The children imposed their routine on life.
 For a while there, they’d been able to escape from Diego by leaving him with Gabe and Jess.
 Samuel though?
 Samuel was too young.
 Samuel needed tit on the regular, though thank God he was finally shifting into a more parent-friendly sleep pattern.
 If they were incredibly lucky, he’d be one of those rare angel babies who slept a solid eight hours at night, once put to bed.